Edit

 Accommodation and transport

-Reservations for single room accommodation at the DESY hostel have been made, and we are happy to assist in making the final booking.
+Reservations for single room accommodation at the DESY hostel have been made.
 Note, accommodation is included in the registration fee.
 The guest house is within a few minutes’ walk from the EMBL laboratories and P12 beamline.

 Further information